 Understanding the Trigger Rate.
-Unlike other investment products, the potential returns an investor can receive from an investment in the Fund are based upon the Trigger Rate, which is a fixed rate of return that is only paid to the Fund if the value of the S&P 500 Index or corresponding ETF at the end of the Outcome Period is equal to or greater than the strike price of the Binary Options Milliman purchased on behalf of the Fund on the first day of the Outcome Period (such strike price being equal to the approximate value of the S&P 500 Index or corresponding ETF on that date).
-This means that if the value of the S&P 500 Index or corresponding ETF is unchanged or increases over the Outcome Period, an investor in the Fund will receive returns from the Fund's S&P 500 Index exposure equal to the Trigger Rate, which could be more or less than the returns the S&P 500 Index actually produced during the Outcome Period.
-If the S&P 500 Index or corresponding ETF decreases in value from the start of the Outcome Period, the Binary Options Milliman purchased on behalf of the Fund have no payout and an investor in the Fund will not receive any returns from the Fund's S&P 500 Index exposure.
-Milliman calculates the Trigger Rate for each Outcome Period based upon (i) its evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of Binary Options on the S&P 500 Index or corresponding ETF that it is able to purchase at that time.
-If an investor is considering purchasing Shares during the Outcome Period, and the Fund's NAV has increased in value to a level near the Trigger Rate, an investor purchasing Shares at that price will have limited to no gains available for the remainder of the Outcome Period, but will remain vulnerable to significant downside risks (subject to the Buffer).
+Unlike other investment products, the potential returns an investor can receive from an investment in the Fund are based upon the Trigger Rate, which is a fixed rate of return that is only paid to the Fund if the value of the S&P 500 Index or corresponding ETF at the end of the Outcome Period is equal to or greater than the strike price of the options contracts Milliman purchased on behalf of the Fund on the first day of the Outcome Period (such strike price being equal to the approximate value of the S&P 500 Index or corresponding ETF is unchanged or increases over the Outcome Period, an investor in the Fund will receive returns from the Fund's S&P 500 Index or corresponding ETF decreases in value from the start of the Outcome Period, the options contracts Milliman purchased on behalf of the Fund have no payout and an investor in the Fund will not receive any returns from the Fund's S&P 500 Index exposure.
+Milliman calculates the Trigger Rate for each Outcome Period based upon (i) its evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of options contracts on the S&P 500 Index or corresponding ETF that it is able to purchase at that time.
+If an investor is considering purchasing Shares at that price will have limited to no gains available for the remainder of the Outcome Period, but will remain vulnerable to significant downside risks (subject to the Buffer).
 In certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Trigger Rate.
 An investor should consider the amount and impact of the Trigger Rate, and the Fund's position relative to it, before investing in the Fund.